 You can bet your bottom dollar Kirsty Wark its presenter had a programme in edit based on a ‘guilty’ verdict and moved swiftly to rehash it rather than waste money and lose fees.
 Wark, friend of Union Jack McConnell, was the journalist shell shocked and showed it when Salmond and the SNP were elected to govern.
 I have no idea why a journalist thinks being close palsy-walsy with politicians keeps them impartial.

-At the time of writing this I have not seen the contents of the BBC documentary, but even if full of condemnation of the women who conspired to bring him low, it is still a case of reminding the public why Salmond found himself in court.
+At the time of writing this I have not seen the contents of the BBC documentary, but I know it will be a case of reminding the public why Salmond found himself in court.
+Keep grubby sex the main element.
 The programme is bound to be packed with base opinion, conjecture and judgement.
 The black art is a sly craft.
 You can get an eager stooge to say things that, if you said them, get you accused of bias.
 To paraphrase Mark Antony, we come not to praise Salmond but to bury him.

 Two programmes to stir up bad memories and provide flatulent newspaper columnists with an excuse to dig over the bones and extend the negativity.
 This from the BBC that commissioned the dramatisation of a crap novella by the Tory Douglas Hurd depicting the nascent SNP as thugs and terrorists, broadcast prior to the 1979 referendum on devolution.
 The BBC apologised for it, but the damage was done.
 With uncanny timing, the Herald has already popped up with a bogus poll claiming Salmond is more unpopular than tripe and onions boiled in milk.
 Shock and horror.
 Don’t let granny read it.